playswap-org/play-docs/open-beta/open-beta-live-now.md

 **Hello PlayFam**,

-Today is the day we have been waiting for: **Our Play2Earn protocol Open beta is starting NOW!!**
+Today is the day we have been waiting for: **Our gaming protocol Open beta 2.0 is starting NOW!!**

 As you know, this is a Beta version of the protocol and we are releasing it to the public to show you the protocol will actually work as we have been advertising it, and to test and gather community feedback to improve the mainnet release of the protocol.